 In the 1990s, being an Alaskan pilot was listed as the most hazardous occupation in the United States.
 Aircraft crashes during this time took the lives of 192 commercial pilots alone.
 Alaska air taxi or commuter operations provide transportation to over 200 rural communities and other remote sites within the state.

 Senator Ted Stevens helped secure $3 million in FAA money during 2002, and another $1.5 million the following year.
-That seed money secured 7 flight simulators (which have since grown to 16), helped place them in numerous locations around the state, provide thousands of hours of training and one-on-one mentoring to participants.
+That seed money secured 7 flight simulators, helped place them in numerous locations around the state, provide thousands of hours of training and one-on-one mentoring to participants.

 “Past efforts by the FAA to mandate higher safety requirements in Alaska have been met with a storm of protest,” said Stevens in 2003.
 “I hope the rest of the country will follow Alaska.
 The industry here is brining positive change about by itself and working with the FAA instead of under the FAA.”

 FAA Administrator at the time, Marion Blakey said the Medallion program is unlike anything else in the country and she hoped to see it spread to other areas.
 To date, there still is nothing like the Medallion Foundation.

 This partnership between the FAA and the industry constituted a paradigm shift in public policy and in the aviation industry’s positive interest in going beyond “business as usual”.
 Medallion set out to create a total change in the safety culture and organizational practices of commercial aviation industry.

 The NTSB found the most deadly aviation crashes in Alaska formed a repeated pattern: departure in good visibility conditions followed by continuation into limited visibility and/or poor weather, resulting in crashing into mountains or other terrain.